- Clinical science

 - Symptomatic intestinal amebiasis and invasive extraintestinal amebiasis

-- Aspiration: ultrasound or CT-guided puncture of complicated abscesses at risk for perforation
+- Aspiration: ultrasound or CT-guided puncture of complicated liver abscesses at risk for perforation

 - Surgical drainage: should generally be avoided, but may be indicated for inaccessible abscesses or ruptured abscesses in combination with peritonitis